apple1417/willow2-sdk-mods/vendor_edit/zdict_experiments/Readme.md

 `gen_dict.py` runs some stats over `unique_parts.txt` and generates an initial dictionary.
-The script seems to be a little non-deterministic (probably due to dict/set iteration order), so I saved my results in `zdict.wip.0`.
+The script does seems to be a little non-deterministic, but this won't really matter for long.
 We only use part names for the dict since most slots are parts, we expect modded items will mainly contain part replacements.
 We also expect modded parts to mostly follow the naming conventions as the game, so using all the existing parts is a good collection of training data.

 `constructor_to_replacements.py` parses a constructor save file, creates the uncompressed replacement buffers for each item, and writes them to `replacements.bin`.
 It uses the four `unique*`